Doctor of Public Health (DrPH) Program

 DrPH Admission Requirements

-- Hold an MPH or related master's degree(s) (or terminal clinical/doctoral degree) from an accredited college or university.
+- Hold an MPH or related master's degree(s) (or terminal clinical/doctoral degree) from a recognized institution,

 - Prior to final decision for admission, selected applicants will be expected to participate in either an on-campus interview or a technology-assisted interview.
 Interviews on campus or by telephone at the student's request are always welcome.